 Junky heaven, right?
 From the garage sale and only $10 later, I found some wood turnings, old rusty tools, salvaged rocking chair rockers, a vintage Pfaltzgraff bread plate (sold lightning fast from my shop), and those four hanging flower baskets I turned into lanterns for our patio makeover.
 (Head on over to check out our patio, it’s full of good stuff!)
-The turnings became tiered stands, complete with DIY tutorial.
-And those rockers become a lamp for my family room.
-Those turnings became tiered stands here.
+First, the turnings became tiered stands, complete with DIY tutorial.
+Then, those rockers become a lamp for my family room.
+Next, those turnings became tiered stands here.
 Oh, and the coping saw became a funkified sign – see HERE. whew!
 Not bad,eh?

-Outside of being plain ugly, it really was in decent shape.
-Upholstery was worn and faded, and some puppy had used it for a chew toy.
+In the first place, outside of being plain ugly, it really was in decent shape.
+Not only is the upholstery was worn and faded, but also some puppy had used it for a chew toy.

-With a little wood filler and sanding, that damage is easily repaired.
+To begin with, a little wood filler and sanding, that damage is easily repaired.
 Now, in case you didn’t know, I’ve worked on a Bentwood rocking chair before.
 That one was caned, and totally called out to be embroidered.
-You can read all about that makeover HERE.
+Likewise, you can read all about that makeover HERE.

 So, of course, this time I didn’t hesitate to whip out my sprayer to tackle those curvy legs.
-First coat done in 10 minutes…eep! ♥ And with my HomeRight Rapid Clean, clean up was in 5 minutes.
+First, I apply a coat and it’s done in 10 minutes…eep! ♥ And with my HomeRight Rapid Clean, clean up was in 5 minutes.
 You can’t beat it.

 Finally, dog chew toy, no more.
 This curvy lady is now whole again and stealing the show.

 Funny that you can find these chairs at garage sales, thrift stores, and even curbside.
 Maybe now you may think twice and grab one for yourself?
-If you’re not the DIY type, you can find this rocking chair available in my shop.
-(UPDATE: I decided to donate this chair to a local crisis pregnancy center to help a new mom in need.
-I love a good #trashure story with a happy ending)
+In the end, I decide to donate this chair to a local crisis pregnancy center to help a new mom in need.
+Truth be told, I love a good #trashure story with a happy ending.